the psych hemisphere

 4. The impact of behavioural support

-Some behavioural support, such as adapting teaching, with timers or keeping students sat away from doors or windows, is unfortunately very unlikely to properly support individuals with ADHD in their learning in most cases.
-Cognitive behavioural therapy (CBT), provided outside of the classroom, can offer better long-term benefits in behavioural areas, such as organisation, emotional control, or esteem.
+Some behavioural support, such as adapting teaching, either with timers or keeping students sat away from doors or windows, is unfortunately very unlikely to properly support individuals with ADHD in their learning in most cases.
+Cognitive behavioural therapy (CBT) however, provided outside of the classroom, can offer better long-term benefits in behavioural areas, such as organisation, emotional control, cognition and esteem.